namespace-ee/react-calendar-timeline/README.md

 ### sidebarWidth
 Width of the sidebar in pixels.
 If set to `0`, the sidebar is not rendered.
 Defaults to `150`.

+### sidebarContent
+Everything passed here will be displayed above the left sidebar.
+Use this to display small filters or so.
+Defaults to `null`.

 ### rightSidebarWidth
 Width of the right sidebar in pixels.
 If set to `0`, the right sidebar is not rendered.
 Defaults to `0`.